 The expiration date of the Card is identified on the back of the Card.
 You agree to sign the back of the Card immediately upon receipt.
 The Card is the property of the Issuer and must be surrendered upon demand.
 The Card is a debit card.
-The Card is not connected in any way to any other account.
 The Card is not a credit card.
 The Card is not for resale.
 You will not receive any interest on your funds in the Card Account.
 The Card is nontransferable and it may be canceled, repossessed, or revoked at any time without prior notice subject to applicable law.
 You agree that the Card will be used primarily for personal, family and household purposes only and not for business use.
 We may close the Card if we determine that it is being used for business purposes.
 We may refuse to process any transaction that we believe may violate the terms of this Agreement.

 Our business days are Monday through Friday, excluding federal holidays, even if we are open.
 Any references to “days” found in this Agreement are calendar days unless indicated otherwise.

 Write down the Card number and the customer service phone number provided in this Agreement on a separate piece of paper in case the Card is lost, stolen, or destroyed.
 Please read this Agreement carefully and keep it for future reference.

 THIS AGREEMENT IS SUBJECT TO MANDATORY ARBITRATION PURSUANT TO THE FEDERAL ARBITRATION ACT.
 See Section 22 (Arbitration) below.